 What is happening at the Foundation?

-Although we are surrounded by uncertainty at the moment, we hope to embark on a complete governance review in the near future.
-This is undoubtedly an onerous task because of the way in which the Foundation is constructed constitutionally via an Act of Parliament.
-However, we believe it is necessary as, apart from minor changes, there has been no substantial review since the Act was passed in 1995.
+As a board, we are constantly asking ourselves the question: could we be doing this better and more effectively?
+In 2020 we agreed to undertake a full governance review.
+This was undoubtedly an onerous task because of the way in which the Foundation is constructed constitutionally via an Act of Parliament, not to mention the pandemic making things more complicated.
+However, we believe it was necessary as, apart from minor changes, there has been no substantial review since the Act was passed in 1995.
 Much has changed in the world since that time – socially, economically, legally, politically and just about every other way.
 One of the basic tenets of good governance is that the board is always reassessing how things are done and whether assumptions and processes are valid or a hindrance.
-Essentially, asking ourselves the question: could we be doing this better and more effectively?
-This will take time, but I am sure it is valuable work that is needed.
+You can read about the changes we have made to our governance here.

 If you would like to know more about our Board of Trustees, you can find out more here.